Senate Engrossed |

 9. If the protected person is a veteran, the spouse of a veteran or the minor child of a veteran, the department of veterans' services.

-10. A fiduciary who is licensed pursuant to section 14‑5651 or a guardian, or conservator or other appropriate person.
+10. A fiduciary, who is licensed pursuant to section 14‑5651 or a guardian, or conservator or other appropriate person.

 11. A public fiduciary.

 B. A person listed in subsection A, paragraph 4, 5, 6, 7 or 8 of this section may nominate in writing a person to serve in that person's place.
 With respect to persons having equal priority, the court shall select the one it determines is best qualified to serve.
 The court, for good cause, may pass over a person having priority and appoint a person having a lower priority or no priority.
 For the purposes of this subsection, "good cause" includes, at a minimum, the estimated cost of the fiduciary and other professional fees and the ability of the protected person to pay the fee without adversely affecting the protected person's financial ability to provide for the protected person's reasonable and necessary living expenses.
 On the request of a person who was passed over by the court pursuant to this subsection, the court shall make a specific finding regarding the court's determination of good cause and why the person was not appointed.
-END_STATUTE

 Sec.
 21. Section 14-5414, Arizona Revised Statutes, is amended to read:

-START_STATUTE14-5414.
+14-5414.
 Compensation and expenses; definitions

-A. If not otherwise compensated for services rendered, any investigator, accountant, lawyer, physician, registered nurse, psychologist or conservator who is appointed in a protective proceeding, including an independent lawyer of representing the person alleged to be in need of protection pursuant to section 14-5407, subsection B, is entitled to reasonable compensation from the estate of the protected person if the petition is granted, as a claim against the estate, or from the petitioner if the petition is denied. payments from the estate shall not be made to these persons until the court enters an order authorizing payment pursuant to section 14-5407, subsection E.
+A. If not otherwise compensated for services rendered, any investigator, accountant, lawyer, physician, registered nurse, psychologist or conservator who is appointed in a protective proceeding, including a an independent lawyer of representing the person alleged to be in need of protection pursuant to section 14-5407, subsection B, is entitled to reasonable compensation from the estate of the protected person if the petition is granted, as a claim against the estate, or from the petitioner if the petition is denied. payments from the estate shall not be made to these persons until the court enters an order authorizing payment pursuant to section 14-5407, subsection E.

 B. If the petitioner withdraws the petition or if the court dismisses the petition because of the petitioner's failure to prosecute, the court may order that the compensation of the investigator, accountant, lawyer, physician, registered nurse, psychologist or conservator who is appointed pursuant to this article, including a lawyer of the person alleged to be in need of protection pursuant to section 14‑5407, subsection B, be paid either from the protected person's estate or by the petitioner, depending on the facts and circumstances.
 In making these determinations, the court may consider any evidence it deems appropriate.